chris-short/devopsish.com/content/post/119/index.md

 [Why Serverless Architecture?](https://read.acloud.guru/why-serverless-architecture-2b2610fb23fd)

 [gRPC to AWS Lambda: Is it Possible?](https://blog.coinbase.com/grpc-to-aws-lambda-is-it-possible-4b29a9171d7f) — "I was curious about whether it was even possible to make a gRPC call through API gateway to a Lambda and have a response return all the way to the client.
-Turns out, it’s very close to possible for unary request / response gRPC calls."
+Turns out, it's very close to possible for unary request / response gRPC calls."

 [gRPC Load Balancing inside Kubernetes](https://blog.nobugware.com/post/2019/kubernetes_mesh_network_load_balancing_grpc_services/) — "How to deal with disconnections/re-connections, maintenance?
 What about gRPC specifically?
-The answer is heavily connected to the network stack used by Kubernetes, but with the “Mesh Network” revolution, It’s not always clear how it works anymore and what the options are."
+The answer is heavily connected to the network stack used by Kubernetes, but with the “Mesh Network” revolution, It's not always clear how it works anymore and what the options are."

 [Kafka on Kubernetes, the easy way](https://banzaicloud.com/blog/kafka-on-k8s-simplified/) — If you want Kafka on Kubernetes, start here.